-Most types of bee usually does not sting, unless they feel that they are threaten such as being step on or their hives is being disturbed.
+Most types of bees usually do not sting, unless they feel that theythreatenn such as being step on or their hives are being disturbed.
 However, when they sting, it will inject its stinger that contains venom to the tissue under your skin.
-Venom is basically some sort of toxic that has nine distinctive ingredients that needs to work together to eventually can cause an allergic reaction to someone who was stung.
+Venom is basically some sort of toxic that has nine distinctive ingredients that need to work together to eventually can cause an allergic reaction to someone who was stung.

-Mild reaction that a bee sting causes mostly will not include fever.
+AA mild reaction that a bee sting causes mostly will not include fever.
 However, depending on your situation, if infection occurs, fever might also occur.
-Bear in mind if you do not have any allergic reaction to a bee sting, then this is not your body’s reaction to the bee sting, fever is your body reaction toward the infection from the germ and bad bacteria that lives around the sting setting and being in contact with punctured skin.
+Bear in mind if you do not have any allergic reaction to a bee sting, then this is not your body’s reaction to the bee sting, fever is your body reaction toward the infection from the germ and bad bacteria that lives in the sting setting and being in contact with punctured skin.

 The first aid for a mild bee sting reaction will include removing the stinger from your skin, washing the area clean to avoid any further infection as well as applying cold compress that can help reducing the pain and the swelling skin.

 Moderate reaction after a bee sting can cause a slightly worse effect than the mild reaction.
 However, if you were stung by a bee before and you were experiencing a moderate reaction, it does not mean that you will always the same reaction if you are stung again in the future.